West Ashley: History

 Some military activity took place here during the Civil War.
 The area had several batteries, including those at Fort Bull (near present-day Bees Ferry Road), but no major battles occurred.
 Sherman's forces did burn down Middleton Place Plantation in the 1865 march to the sea.
 The Charleston and Savannah Railway extended from downtown to West Ashley during the 19th century, and the Union had attempted to cut it off in 1864, but were beaten back at the Battle of Burden's Causeway on nearby Johns Island.

 West Ashley also includes the historic location of Maryville, a defunct town.
-Originally chartered in 1886, Maryville included the site of the original English settlement, now the site of Charles Towne Landing State Historic Park, and a plantation owned by the Lords Proprietors.
-Land at the former plantation site was divided up and sold to African American residents in the late 1880s.
+Originally chartered in 1886 and incorporated in 1888, Maryville included the site of the original English settlement, now the site of Charles Towne Landing State Historic Park, and a plantation owned by the Lords Proprietors.
+Land at the former plantation site was divided and sold to African-American residents in the late 1880s.
 Following the death of her husband, Mary Mathews Just purchased land at the site of the former Hillsborough Plantation and named Maryville for herself.
+In the year following its incorporation, Maryville was reported as having "two churches, four stores, and seventy houses, which have been erected in two years.
+Six hundred and forty-four building lots sold in three years."

-The South Carolina General Assembly revoked the town's charter in 1936, despite its success as a model for African American "self government."
+The town's elected council held regular meetings to elect members, address public building projects, and raise taxes to pay for necessary infrastructure.
+Notable town buildings and public spaces included a two-story police station and town hall, the Frederick Demming Jr. Industrial School for Blacks, and Invincible Park.
+Invincible Park housed a pavilion and hosted many events, including dances and concerts.
+The South Carolina General Assembly revoked the town's charter in 1936 despite its success as a model for African-American "self government."